Bluebird-Parking/bluebird-parking-seed/README.md

 This project is setup with Google Cloudbuild which will run on every branch and commit.

+If you are in the Bluebird Parking Slack workspace you should be notified whether a build is successful or not in the #build channel.

 ### Unit Tests

 Please ensure each commit has unit tests and meets 100% test coverage threshold otherwise